Cristopher-Cruz/Apple-Health-Export/README.md

 import xml.etree.ElementTree as ET
 ```

-We can then parse the XML file using the ElementTree module.
+We parse the XML file using the ElementTree module.
 Make sure to specify the correct path/location of to your export.xml file
 ```python
 tree = ET.parse('data/export.xml')
 root = tree.getroot()